xraypy/XrayDB/doc/examples.rst

 depends strongly with *Z*, though the sharp absorption edges make this more complicated.

-You can also observe that at relatively high energies for relativly low-Z elements (such as C above about 20 keV) that the attenuation levels off.
+You can also observe that at relatively high energies for relatively low-Z elements (such as C above about 20 keV) that the attenuation levels off.
 This is because the coherent (Rayleigh) and incoherent (Compton) scattering processes dominate, so that the photo-electric absorption is no longer the